a-soor/a-soor.github.io/README.md

 I am currently in the 4th and final year of my DPhil. *I am on the job market for post-doc positions starting in Autumn 2025*.

 You can find my CV [here](https://a-soor.github.io/talks/Arun%20Soor%20-%20Curriculum%20Vitae.pdf).
+(Last updated October 2024).

 ### Preprints